AvaDSP/webapp/README.md

 - Generates the corresponding filter coefficients
 - Simulates and visualizes the filter’s output on user-selected input signals

+## Hybrid Simulation
+A system consisting of the following elements can be simulated:

+- Continuous Plant
+- Digital Filter
+- Discrete PID
+- Sum Block
+- Signal Modifier

 ## Spectral Estimation

 For spectrum estimation, the app can receive: